Effects of White Noise in the Workplace (Keeping Focus)

 However, as long as you don’t exceed 85 decibels, you and your coworkers won’t experience this type of stress.
 In fact, it would be best to keep the noise below 70 decibels, just to be sure.

 As you can see, the question above is more difficult to answer than you’d think!
 On the one hand, there are some real perks to working with white noise on.
-However, if you don’t want to anger your coworkers, I recommend using noise-canceling headphones or earbuds.
+However, if you don’t want to anger your coworkers, I recommend using earplugs or earbuds.

 But then, literally plugging your ears rather than listening to the office chatter could be considered rude too.
 If you can’t win in this situation, I suggest just doing whatever you feel like doing.
 Your coworkers should understand the reasons why you want to play white noise in the office.
 And you could even pose it as an experiment to see if playing white noise would really improve productivity.